mimvoid/neocities-site/src/content/fonts/collections/comic/index.md

 ### Blambot

-[Blambot](https://blambot.com) is a popular foundry with many popular comic style fonts you've likely seen before.
+[Blambot](https://blambot.com) is a popular foundry with many popular comic-style fonts you've likely seen before.
 Their free fonts allow **commercial use for indie comics**.
 To my understanding, unless you're operating under a big publisher, you can use those fonts for free even if you're making money off your comics!